saniaarif22/PlOtter/README.md

   - Compile the C++ program created by the plotter compiler
   > g++ prg_name.cpp

-  - Running the executable then generates the output SVG
+  - Running the executable then generates the output SVG 'hello.svg'
   > ./a.out

+  - Open the svg using a browser to view